Staff Profile

 The main focus of my research to date has been within literary studies.
 My PhD situates Irish author Brian O’Nolan’s fiction, journalism and pseudonymous identities in relation to minor literary discourse, as developed by Deleuze and Guattari, to explore O'Nolan’s socio-historic position within postcolonial Ireland.

-My current research interests lie around English and History, teacher education and development, mentoring and coaching, postcolonial studies and critical theory, social justice and LGBTQ+ inclusive practices.
+My current research interests lie around oracy in English secondary education, teacher formation, selection and development, mentoring and coaching, and social justice and LGBTQ+ inclusive practices.

 Professional activities